d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Gradient Clipping

 For a sequence of length $T$, we compute the gradients over these $T$ time steps in an iteration, which results in a chain of matrix-products with length  $O(T)$ during backpropagating.
 As mentioned in :numref:`sec_numerical_stability`, it might result in numerical instability,  e.g., the gradients may either explode or vanish, when $T$ is large.
-Therefore RNN models often need extra help to stabilize the training.
+Therefore, RNN models often need extra help to stabilize the training.

 Recall that when solving an optimization problem, we take update steps for the weights $\mathbf{w}$ in the general direction of the negative gradient $\mathbf{g}_t$ on a minibatch, say $\mathbf{w} - \eta \cdot \mathbf{g}_t$.
-Let us further assume that the objective is well behaved, i.e., it is Lipschitz continuous with constant $L$, i.e.
+Let us further assume that the objective is well behaved, i.e., it is Lipschitz continuous with constant $L$ as

 $$|l(\mathbf{w}) - l(\mathbf{w}')| \leq L \|\mathbf{w} - \mathbf{w}'\|.$$

-In this case we can safely assume that if we update the weight vector by $\eta \cdot \mathbf{g}_t$ we will not observe a change by more than $L \eta \|\mathbf{g}_t\|$.
+In this case we can safely assume that if we update the weight vector by $\eta \cdot \mathbf{g}_t$, we will not observe a change by more than $L \eta \|\mathbf{g}_t\|$.
 This is both a curse and a blessing.
-A curse since it limits the speed with which we can make progress, a blessing since it limits the extent to which things can go wrong if we move in the wrong direction.
+A curse since it limits the speed of making progress, whereas a blessing since it limits the extent to which things can go wrong if we move in the wrong direction.

 Sometimes the gradients can be quite large and the optimization algorithm may fail to converge.
-We could address this by reducing the learning rate $\eta$ or by some other higher order trick.
-But what if we only rarely get large gradients?
+We could address this by reducing the learning rate $\eta$ or by some other higher order tricks.
+But what if we rarely get large gradients?
 In this case such an approach may appear entirely unwarranted.
 One alternative is to clip the gradients by projecting them back to a ball of a given radius, say $\theta$ via

 $$\mathbf{g} \leftarrow \min\left(1, \frac{\theta}{\|\mathbf{g}\|}\right) \mathbf{g}.$$

 By doing so we know that the gradient norm never exceeds $\theta$ and that the updated gradient is entirely aligned with the original direction $\mathbf{g}$.
-It also has the desirable side-effect of limiting the influence any given minibatch (and within it any given sample) can exert on the weight vectors.
+It also has the desirable side-effect of limiting the influence of any given minibatch (and within it any given sample) can exert on the weight vectors.
 This bestows a certain degree of robustness to the model.
 Gradient clipping provides a quick fix to the gradient exploding.
 While it does not entire solve the problem, it is one of the many techniques to alleviate it.

 Below we define a function to clip the gradients of a model that is either a `RNNModelScratch` instance or a Gluon model.
 Also note that we compute the gradient norm over all parameters.